udacity/FCND-Backyard-Flyer/README.md

         	self.in_mission = False
         	self.state = States.MANUAL
 ~~~
 This is a callback on the state message.
 It only checks anything if it's in the DISARMING state.
-If it detects that the vehicle is successfully disarmed, it sets the mode back to manual and terminates the mission.
+If it detects that the drone is successfully disarmed, it sets the mode back to manual and terminates the mission.

 ### Running the State Machine
 After filling in the appropriate callbacks, you will run the mission: